Bill Text: MI HB4330 | 2023-2024 | 102nd Legislature | Engrossed

 Sec.
 53b.
 (1) If there has been a qualified error, the qualified error must be verified by the local assessing officer and approved by the board of review.
 Except as otherwise provided in subsection (5), the board of review shall meet for the purposes of this section on Tuesday following the second Monday in December and on Tuesday following the third Monday in July.
 If approved, the board of review shall file an affidavit within 30 days relative to the qualified error with the proper officials and all affected official records must be corrected.
 If the qualified error results in an overpayment or underpayment, the rebate, including any interest paid, must be made to the taxpayer or the taxpayer must be notified and payment made within 30 days of the notice.
 A rebate must be without interest.
 The treasurer in possession of the appropriate tax roll may deduct the rebate from the appropriate tax collecting unit's subsequent distribution of taxes.
 The treasurer in possession of the appropriate tax roll shall bill to the appropriate tax collecting unit the tax collecting unit's share of taxes rebated.
 Except as otherwise provided in section 27a(4), a correction under this subsection may be made for the current year and the immediately preceding year only.

-(2) Action pursuant to subsection (1) may be initiated by the taxpayer or the assessing officer.
+(2) Action under subsection (1) may be initiated by the taxpayer or the assessing officer.

 (4) An owner or assessor may appeal a decision of the board of review under this section regarding an exemption under section 7ee or 7jj to the residential and small claims division of the Michigan tax tribunal.
 An owner is not required to pay the amount of tax in dispute in order to receive a final determination of the residential and small claims division of the Michigan tax tribunal.
 However, interest and penalties, if any, will accrue and be computed based on interest and penalties that would have accrued from the date the taxes were originally levied as if there had not been an exemption.